ThePopularizer/super-simple-social-sharing/README.md

 # popularizer-social
  Light, scriptless social buttons for WP.

- By default, it is fixed on the left hand side of the window.
+ For now, it's fixed on the left hand side of the window by default.

- Updatable using standard WP plugin updater system.